nonunknown/godot-powerful/README.md

+***
-# == Honor Mentions ==
+# Honorable Mentions
-Mentions to other repos, like godot-powerful, maybe there you can find something more specific to your project.
+Mentions to other repos, like godot-powerful.
+Maybe you can find something more specific to your project in one of these.

 ## Awesome Godot
 * A curated list of free/libre games, plugins, add-ons and scripts for Godot.